 You've got it, nopal leather is the champion of environmental protection, but what about its other characteristics?

 In recent years, many new artificial leathers have invaded the fashion, automotive and even furniture markets.
 It is easy to get lost, is this pair of shoes made of bonded leather, vegetable leather, full grain leather?
 Especially as there are so many different types of leather available today:

 Since cactus leather is the newest addition to this category, how does it differ from other artificial leathers?
 Since it would be extremely time consuming to compare vegan Nopal leather with all other faux leathers I will focus on the most relevant comparisons.

 The majority of 'vegan' leathers are made with plastic and toxic chemicals, so the term has a bad reputation because it implies that these products are good for the environment when they are not.
-But some faux leathers like Piñatex or grape leather are vegan.
+But some faux leathers like Piñatex or, mycelium, leaf or grape leather are vegan.
 Just remember that cactus leather is good for the environment, whereas most artificial leathers are not.

-As well as being better for the environment in its manufacture, cactus leather is partially biodegradable, which is not the case with plastic, which often ends up in a landfill in Malaysia or China after its few years of use.
+As well as being better for the environment in its manufacture, nopal leather is partially biodegradable, which is not the case with plastic, which often ends up in a landfill in Malaysia or China after its few years of use.

 Photo credit: Courtesy of Desserto

 Cactus leather has a longer lifespan than most fake leathers.
 According to Desserto, their leather lives for 10 years, not bad for a plant.
 The life span of fake leather depends of course on its use and maintenance, but don't expect to age with your synthetic leather jacket or sofa.

 As you have probably guessed by now, nopal leather is more robust than most fake leathers.
 This is an important part of making accessories that survive your lifestyle.
 It is also an crucial requirement for having a chance to compete with real leather, which is particularly tough. 💪